VladMinzatu/performance-handbook/toolset/02_linux_tools/01_high_level_linux_tools.md

 These tools provide a broad overview of system (i.e. host/node/OS) performance by monitoring CPU, memory, disk I/O, and network activity.
 They're ideal for quickly identifying bottlenecks or misbehaving processes.

+Under the hood, the tools almost entirely rely on kernel-maintained accounting exported through procfs (`/proc` pseudo-fs), sysfs and netlink.
+They don't directly use the advanced performance/trace infrastructure (which provide much richer, lower-level visibility).

 ## top

 Display real-time summary of system resource usage.